 Books were soon to follow, including I Wanna Be Sedated, an edited collection of essays about raising teenagers, and Quarreling, a book about helping children resolve conflicts, which landed me on the "Today Show" with Katie Couric.

 In 2005 I began a writing collaboration with the renowned primatologist and UN Ambassador of Peace Dr. Jane Goodall.
 Through the lens of the feminine we offered inspirational stories about how we can build healthier relationships with food, with animals, with plants, and with humanity itself.
-Our books include Harvest for Hope: A Guide to Mindful Eating, Hope for Animals and Their World, and most recently, the New York Times bestseller, Seeds of Hope, Wisdom and Wonder from the World of Plants.
+Our books include Harvest for Hope: A Guide to Mindful Eating, Hope for Animals and Their World, and two New York Times bestsellers, Seeds of Hope: Wisdom and Wonder from the World of Plants, and The Book of Hope: A Survival Guide for Trying Times.

 When not working directly with clients, I'm usually pursuing my passions for yoga, dance and cooking or working on my next book, a memoir about my own empowerment journey in the realm of feminine sexuality.